Tr4pSt3R/temptations/2-from-gods-point-of-view.md

 ## Introduction
 God puts us in situations which allows Him, ourselves and others to see what is in our hearts.
 We can be tested individually as seen in the example of the patriarch Abraham.
 Nonetheless, the Lord GOD also tests a people-group to establish their corporate faith in Him.

+At this point, our language has subtly changed from using temptation to describe God's dealings with us to using the word test.
+This should remove any confusion between the two although great efforts have been made to distinguish between the two.

 >“Then the Lord said to Moses, “Behold, I will rain bread from heaven for you.
 And the people shall go out and _gather a certain quota every day_, that I may test them, whether they will walk in My law or not.”
 (Exodus 16:4 NKJV)